xyou365/AutoRclone/Readme.md

 * create 600 (6 projects, each with 100) Service Accounts
 * and download their credentials into a new folder accounts

+_If you want to create service accounts only in newly created projects, add --new-only_

 After it is finished, there will be many json files in one folder named `accounts`.
 Just copy all json files into our folder `accounts`.

 [What is service account](https://cloud.google.com/iam/docs/service-accounts)